 Comprehensive Risk Assessment

 Conduct a thorough risk assessment to identify and prioritize potential security threats.
 This should encompass both private and public cloud components.
-You should consider factors such as data sensitivity, compliance requirements, and the unique security features of each cloud environment.
+You should consider factors such as data sensitivity, compliance requirements, and each cloud environment’s unique security features.

 -